-6-6 Track projects that disconnect DCIA To Be Developed 2017 - No DCIA activities were conducted 2018 - 2012 Baseline DCIA was completed Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Jul 01, 2017 6-7 Implement infrastructure repair/rehab program To Be Developed None Eric Waltke, Road Foreman, Highway Department and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2021 6-8 Develop/implement plan to identify/prioritize retrofit projects To Be Developed 2017 - None 2018 - None Eric Waltke, Road Foreman, Highway Department/ and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2020 6-9 Implement retrofit projects to disconnect 2% of DCIA To be Developed 2017 - None 2018 - None Eric Waltke, Road Foreman, Highway Department July 01, 2022 6-10 Develop/implement street sweeping program Ongoing The Town of Deep River currently implements a road sweeping program whereby all town roads are swept at least one time per year.
+6-6 Track projects that disconnect DCIA To Be Developed 2012-2016 DCIA disconnection area to be determined.
+2017 through 2019 No projects that disconnected DCIA were constructed.
+2012 Baseline DCIA area was computed Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer Jul 01, 2017 July 02, 2020 6-7 Implement infrastructure repair/rehab program To Be Developed 2017 through 2018 None 2019 A Post-Construction Stormwater Management Facility Operation and Maintenance Plan Manual was developed.
+It is anticipated that measures contained in the Post-Construction Stormwater Management Facility Operation and Maintenance Plan Manual will begin implementation in 2020.
+It is anticipated that infrastructure repair/rehabilitation projects will be identified during inspection.
+Eric Waltke, Road Foreman, Highway Department and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2021 Anticipate implementation by July 01, 2021 6-8 Develop/implement plan to identify/prioritize retrofit projects To Be Developed 2017 - None 2018 - None 2019 - None It is anticipated that measures contained in the Post-Construction Stormwater Management Facility Operation and Maintenance Plan Manual will begin implementation in 2020.
+It is anticipated that infrastructure repair/rehabilitation Eric Waltke, Road Foreman, Highway Department/ and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2020 Anticipate implementation by July 01, 2020 projects will be identified during inspection.
+6-9 Implement retrofit projects to disconnect 2% of DCIA To be Developed 2017 - None 2018 - None 2019 - None To Be Developed Eric Waltke, Road Foreman, Highway Department July 01, 2022 Anticipate implementation by July 01, 2022 6-10 Develop/implement street sweeping program Ongoing The Town of Deep River currently implements a road sweeping program whereby all town roads are swept at least one time per year.
 The downtown area is swept every month from April to October.
-Eric Waltke, Road Foreman, Highway Department July 01, 2017

-6-11 Develop/implement catch basin cleaning program Ongoing The Town of Deep River currently implements a catch basin cleaning program whereby approximately 225 of the 600-700 catch basins were cleaned.
-Eric Waltke, Road Foreman, Highway Department July 01, 2020 6-12 Develop/implement snow management practices To be implemented None The CT DEEP Best Management Practices for Disposal of Snow Accumulations from Roadways and Parking Lots will be provided to Eric Waltke in 2019.
-Eric Waltke, Road Foreman, Highway Department July 01, 2018
+Continuing Eric Waltke, Road Foreman, Highway Department July 01, 2017 July 01, 2017 6-11 Develop/implement catch basin cleaning program Ongoing The Town of Deep River currently implements a catch basin cleaning program whereby approximately 225 of the 600-700 catch basins were cleaned.
+Continuing Eric Waltke, Road Foreman, Highway Department July 01, 2020 July 01, 2017 6-12 Develop/implement snow management practices To be implemented None Continuing The CT DEEP Best Management Practices for Disposal of Snow Accumulations from Roadways and Parking Lots will be provided to Eric Waltke in 2020.
+Eric Waltke, Road Foreman, Highway Department July 01, 2018 July 01, 2017